SPECIALIZED TAX SAVINGS

 No. R&D audit reviews are handled by a separate authority and should never trigger a general business audit.
 There is a chance R&D Credits will be reviewed, which is why free “audit defense” is so important when choosing an R&D Tax Credit provider.

 If the IRS chooses to review our R&D Tax Credit findings, we will defend our findings in front of the IRS at no cost to the client.
 We call this “100% Audit Defense”, which is inclusive in all of our studies.

 Hiring Tax Incentives

 Many employers are not aware of the many tax incentive programs available to help companies hire and keep employees.
 Our hiring specialists review more than 90 such programs to determine the eligibility of current and future employees in order to assess potential for tax credits.

 Hiring tax incentives are available to companies that are growing and creating net new jobs; companies that are experiencing a high turnover in a given year; as well as companies that have seasonal employment swings such as retail chains, warehouses, manufacturers, restaurants, hotels and motels.
 Our experts are here to provide guidance on how to maximize the incentives you receive when hiring new employees; summer youths, new adults, new disabled veterans as well as benefits for each new long term family assistance recipient hired over a two year period.
 Some of the programs that we look into on your behalf are the Work Opportunity Tax Credit, Hiring Incentives Restore Employment Act and the Small Business Jobs Act.
+The workers opportunity tax credit allows employers to earn between $2,400 and $9,600 for each eligible employee they hire.
 The PATH Act of 2015 has significantly expanded the platform of Hiring Incentives.
 Local, state, and federal tax incentive programs allow employers to reduce taxable liability of private-for-profit employers for the hiring of qualified individuals.